-Komfort Air in Mint Hill always tells you about how our team of experts are NATE-certified, and while it sounds reassuring, what does it actually mean?
+Komfort Air in Charlotte always tells you about how our team of experts are NATE-certified, and while it sounds reassuring, what does it actually mean?

 NATE stands for North American Technician Excellence and, according to their website, is the nation’s largest certification organization for HVAC (heating, ventilation, air conditioning) and refrigeration technicians.
 The organization is owned, operated, developed, and supported by the entire HVAC and refrigeration industry but not all people in the industry are required to be NATE-certified.
 The certification is discretionary and technicians can work in the heating, cooling, ventilation, and refrigeration industry without being certified through NATE.